ldpercy/turtle/wiki/coordinates.md

 SVG Coordinates
 ---------------

-Currently the page is presented in 'conventional' cartesian coordinates.
+Currently the page is presented in conventional cartesian coordinates.

-Originally the turtle page was using [standard SVG coordinates](<https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorials/SVG_from_scratch/Positions#the_grid>) which inverts `y` compared to the way cartesian coordinates are usually presented.
+Early versions used [standard SVG coordinates](<https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorials/SVG_from_scratch/Positions#the_grid>) which inverts `y` compared to the usual presentation.

+The ability to switch the page back into SVG mode is now a job under the [improve page and space](<../task/improve page and space.md>) task.